mgrojo/ASFML/README.md

 - GNAT FSF 7.5.0 under ubuntu 18.04 with bundled CSFML 2.4
 - GNAT Community 2020 under Windows 10 with CSFML 2.5

-It is writen in standard Ada95 without the use of any specific GNAT extensions.
+It is writen in standard Ada without the use of any specific GNAT extensions.

 ## State